MouazAlsayyad/Aspire-with-Clean-Architecture/README.md

 - **Cloudflare R2 Setup**: See [CLOUDFLARE_R2_SETUP.md](./CLOUDFLARE_R2_SETUP.md) for detailed R2 storage configuration instructions
 - **Firebase Authentication**: Firebase Authentication service (`FirebaseAuthService`) provides programmatic user management for push notifications.
 The service automatically initializes on first use and handles Firebase user creation and UID retrieval
 - **FCM Token Management**: Users can register FCM tokens for push notifications.
 The system automatically creates Firebase users when tokens are registered and checks for existing tokens via the `HasFCMToken` endpoint
+- **Email System**: Multi-provider email service with support for SMTP and SendGrid.
+Templates use Strategy Pattern for maintainability and extensibility.
+Application title is configured in `appsettings.json` and automatically injected into all email templates
+- **Email Templates**: Professional HTML email templates with responsive design, consistent branding, and centralized application title configuration.
+Easy to add new template types or variants (themes, languages) thanks to Strategy Pattern
+- **Email Logging**: All sent emails are logged to the database with status tracking, message IDs, error messages, and metadata for audit and debugging purposes

 ## 🔒 Security Considerations